-You’re driving on the freeway in your Ford when suddenly, mysterious ABS warning light and maybe even TRAC and ESC lights appear on your dashboard.
+You’re driving on the freeway in your Ford, then suddenly, mysterious ABS warning light and maybe even TRAC and ESC lights appear on the dashboard.
 You are suddenly worried about what’s going on with your car.
 Questions fill your mind: “What do these lights mean?” or “Is my Ford safe to drive?”.
 Worry no more because, in this article, you’ll learn the common causes of an ABS light in your Ford turning on and how to fix it.

 What does the ABS light mean on a Ford?

 The ABS light appears on a Ford vehicle when there is a malfunction or a fault within the anti-lock braking system (ABS).
 This safety feature alerts the driver that something is wrong and needs attention to ensure the safety of the driver and its passengers.
 ABS works by regulating the brake pressure to prevent the wheels from locking up in the event of sudden braking.
 This will shorten the stopping distance and prevent accidents, especially in slippery road conditions.
 If any parts within the system fail or malfunction, the ABS control module illuminates the ABS light to warn the driver.

 Here are the most common symptoms of anti-lock braking system (ABS) malfunction in your Ford: